joshbegley/nyt-latest/README.md

 **Texas Is Poised to Create a $1 Billion Private School Voucher Program**\
-`The Texas House approved the plan, part of a push by President Trump’s allies to offer up to $10,000 for private school, home-school or virtual learning.`\
+`The Texas House approved the plan, part of a push by President Trump’s allies to offer up to about $10,000 for private school, home-school or virtual learning.`\
 https://nytimes.com/2025/04/17/us/texas-trump-private-school-vouchers.html

 **The Hidden Torments of the Firefighter With O.C.D.**\